isaactzab/scrcap/README.md

 # scrcap
 Bash script to capture the screen (area) using X11grab FFmpeg.

 Future support to use as webcam or cast to device.

+Please, feel free to colaborate with this.